Breadcrumb

 Managing Menstrual Cycle Symptoms and Bleeding

-Keep a calendar and mark the day you start your menstrual period each month.
-If your cycle is regular, it can help you predict when you'll have your next period.
+Keep track of the day you start your menstrual period each month.
+If your cycle is regular, the calendar can help you predict when you'll have your next period.

 Medicine for menstrual pain and bleeding

-Try a non-prescription medicine to help relieve your pain and bleeding.
-Start taking the recommended dose of pain reliever when symptoms begin or 1 day before your menstrual period starts.
-If you are trying to become pregnant, talk to your doctor before using any medicine.
-Be safe with medicines.
-Read and follow all instructions on the label.
+Ask your doctor if you can take an over-the-counter medicine to help relieve your menstrual pain and bleeding.
+Start to take the recommended dose of pain reliever when symptoms start or 1 day before your period starts.
+If you are trying to become pregnant, talk to your doctor before you use any medicine.

 - Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (for example, Advil), reduce menstrual cramps, pain, and bleeding by lowering the level of the hormone prostaglandin.

-- If NSAIDs do not relieve the pain, try acetaminophen, such as Tylenol.
+- If NSAIDs don't relieve the pain, try acetaminophen, such as Tylenol.

-- Take the medicine for as long as the symptoms would normally last if you did not take the medicine.
+- Take the medicine for as long as the symptoms would normally last if you didn't take the medicine.

-- Apply heat to your abdomen with a heating pad or hot water bottle, or take a warm bath.
+- Apply heat to your belly with a heating pad or hot water bottle.
+Or take a warm bath.
 Heat improves blood flow and may decrease pelvic pain.

-- Lie down and elevate your legs by putting a pillow under your knees.
+- Lie down and prop up your legs by putting a pillow under your knees.

-- Get regular exercise.
+- Exercise.
 This improves blood flow, produces pain-fighting endorphins, and may reduce pain.

 You can choose from a range of pads, tampons, or menstrual cups to manage menstrual bleeding.
 Follow all directions included with the product of your choice.

 - Pads range from thin and light to thick and superabsorbent.
-They protect your clothing, with or without using a tampon.
-Pads may be your best choice for use at night.
+They protect your clothing.

 When to Call a Doctor